Hans Wehrmann

-Hans Wehrmann (born 9 May 1964 in Hanover) is a German entrepreneur, economist, inventor and author of literature in scientific management.
+Hans Wehrmann (born 9 May 1964 in Hanover) is a German businessman, inventor, and author of literature in scientific management.

-Studies and Business Career
+Early life

 Wehrmann started his career during his schooldays as an independent entrepreneur by dealing in used refrigerators, stoves, and washing machines.
 He studied economy in German and French at Fribourg University in Switzerland, achieving a Dr. rer. pol.
 Additionally he held a Master of Business Administration (MBA) of the university INSEAD in Fontainebleau, France.
 He covered the costs for his studies in Switzerland and for the MBA program by founding a publishing house as well as organizing management and recruiting seminars.

+Business career

 He worked for Boston Consulting Group in Germany, afterwards founding the Certina Holding AG and growing it into an international conglomerate.

-Furthermore, he is boardmember of L'Osteria.
+Furthermore, he is board member of L'Osteria.

-Scientific Career and Inventions
+Scientific career

 As a scientist he works on the integration of systems and evolutionary theory into economic science and the dynamics of organizational development and strategic alliances.